-The world’s top scientific authority on climate change says the already visible impacts of global warming will accelerate and are potentially irreversible.
+The world’s top scientific authority on climate change says the already visible impact of global warming will accelerate and is potentially irreversible.

 The report to be released on Saturday at the end of the group’s meeting in the Spanish city of Valencia and is the first overview on the greenhouse-gas effect since 2001.

-Banki Ki-moon, the UN chief has called for urgent action on the issue.
+Ban Ki-moon, the UN chief, has called for urgent action on the issue.

 “I believe we are on the verge of a catastrophe if we do not act.
 I am not scare-mongering.
 But I believe we are nearing a tipping point,” he is as quoted as saying in the International Herald Tribune newspaper.

 Launching the IPCC report, Ban said that next month’s climate change conference in Bali, Indonesia, was an opportunity for policymakers to make real decisions on the environment.